-The Real Estate and Hotels Group competes with other real estate developers and hoteloperators based on such factors as convenience the ability to attract customers, cost, rentand other lease terms, and brand strength.
-The Construction Group competes with other construction companies from all over Kyushu and other regions of Japan.
+The Real Estate and Hotels Group competes with other real estate developers and hotel operators based on such factors as convenience the ability to attract customers, cost, rent and other lease terms, and brand strength.
 The Retail and Restaurant Group competes with similar retailers based on such factors as convenience, price, attractiveness of facilities, and customer satisfaction.
+The Construction and Business Services groups compete with businesses providing similar services from all over Kyushu and other regions of Japan.

-If the Group is unable to improve of maintain competitiveness, whether due to changesin customer preferences or demands, an inability to keep up with technology, consolidation of its competitors or other factors, its results and financial position could be affected.
+If the Group is unable to improve or maintain competitiveness, whether due to changes in customer preferences or demands, an inability to keep up with technology, consolidation of its competitors or other factors, its businesses, results, and financial position could be affected.